oras-project/community/governance/WORKING-GROUPS.md

 ### Differences between Sub-project and the Working Group

 Working groups are organizations responsible for the design and implementation of large architectural aspects of the overall ORAS project.
 Working groups operate with a fair amount of autonomy within the broader scope of the project.
-They tend to be long-lived or temporary.
+They tend to be short-lived.

 The sub-project is defined in [GOVERNANCE.md](./GOVERNANCE.md).
 The sub-project is a GitHub repository under the ORAS organization, which is intended to solving specific requirements and is more focused on implementation.
 It could be the outcome of the Working Group.
 A Working Group's scope may be across multiple sub-projects.